koenrane/KR-new-site/content/how-should-turntrout-handle-his-deepmind-equity-situation.md

   - "how-should-turntrout-handle-his-deepmind-equity-situation"
 lw-reward-post-warning: "false"
 use-full-width-images: "false"
-date_published: 10/16/2023
+date_published: 2023-10-16 00:00:00
 original_url: https://www.lesswrong.com/posts/Be3ertyJfwDdQucdd/how-should-turntrout-handle-his-deepmind-equity-situation
 no_dropcap: true
 skip_import: true
 description: Considering how to ethically manage AI equity when my goal is to reduce AI risk, not maximize profit.
+date_updated: *id001
 ---

 > [!note]
 > In this dialogue, Oliver Habryka and I discussed how to reduce financial conflict of interest from my Google DeepMind offer.